"It's a great day!"

 That's what I have woke up each morning of this week telling myself.
 Such a simple phrase has gone a long way in changing my attitude and setting the mood for the rest of that day.

-Pastor Porterfield went on to speak of a tragedy in the Walnut community.
+Pastor Porterfield went on to speak of a recent tragedy in the Walnut community.
 Back on Wednesday Nov.
-7 of 2018 my cousin, Haley Wilbanks, passed away in a car accident on Hwy 72.
+7, my cousin, Haley Wilbanks, passed away in a car accident on Hwy 72.
 Haley worked as a respiratory therapist at Magnolia Regional Health Center in Corinth and her death had really downed the spirits of her co-workers.

 A nurse manager called Pastor Porterfield and asked him to come speak to the staff, specifically those who were closest to Haley, hoping it would do some good.
 Pastor Porterfield told those in attendance at the meeting the same story of Bishop McCool and how it changed the way the people of Knoxville looked at life everyday as they drove by one of those billboards or heard that phrase on the radio.